Skip to main content

 openclaw approvals

-By default, commands target the local approvals file on disk.
-Use --gateway to target the gateway, or --node to target a specific node.
+Manage exec approvals for the local host, gateway host, or a node host.
+With no target flag, commands read/write the local approvals file on disk.
+Use --gateway to target the gateway, or --node <id|name|ip> to target a specific node.
+Alias: openclaw exec-approvals Related: Exec approvals, Nodes

 Common commands

-- the host approvals file is the enforceable source of truth
+• The host approvals file is the enforceable source of truth.

 Replace approvals from a file

 set accepts JSON5, not only strict JSON.
 Use either --file or --stdin, not both.
+Host-native Windows nodes use their own policy shape:

 ”Never prompt” / YOLO example